-Posted on 06 November 2018 by Luca Tiratelli, Press Assistant
+Posted on 06 November 2018 by Luca Tiratelli, Research Assistant

 The long history of pre-election tax cuts, a British political tradition as venerable as back-bench braying, is based on a simple assumption: people don’t like paying taxes and reward politicians who let them keep more of what they earn.

 And yet, data from NatCen’s British Social Attitudes survey (BSA) suggests that the picture is a bit more blurred than that.
 Indeed, when asked whether the government should “increase taxes and spend more on health, education and social benefits”, 60% of people say yes, the highest level of support for tax rises since 2002.